shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/lab-irb-information.md

 ## Where to Find Lab IRB documents

-Lab IRB documents are stored on the [LearningLab server](../connections-servers/learninglab-shared.md).
-Go to LearningLab and find the folder called Lab IRB Documents.
+Lab IRB documents are stored on Box.
+Go to Learning Lab and find the folder called IRB.
 There you will find folders for each IRB protocol.
 Within each IRB protocol folder, there are subfolders for:

 - **Approval Documents.** These are for reference only.
 - **Templates:** This folder includes templates of consent forms and debriefing forms that you will need to tailor for your experiment.